-- Dynamic eCommerce catalog: Enhances the standard catalog functionality by generating catalogs based on various data requirements such as customer language, or purchasing history. - Variant Configuration: Configurable products can be added to product catalogs.
-Utilize SAP characteristics and classes to create configurable materials in the product catalog.
+- Dynamic catalog: Enhances the standard catalog functionality by generating catalogs based on various data requirements such as customer language, or purchasing history. - Variant Configuration: Configurable products can be added to product catalogs.
+Utilizes SAP variant configuration capabilities like characteristics and classes to create configurable products whose final features and price are calculated in real time by the customer.

-- Payment and Shipping: During check-out, shipping and payment methods configurable and can vary from simple selection options to complex integration with third party shipping and payment processors.
+- Shipping and payment methods are usually configurable and can vary from simple selection options to complex integration with third party shipping and payment processors.
 Shipping and payment integration with SAP often requires bringing specialized 3rd party solutions that can properly calculate the shipping and tax implications based on the products that are selected in the shopping cart.

 Customer Order Management:

 SAP eCommerce stores often provide a built a functionality for tracking customer browsing behavior.
-One approach that is often used is capturing a “clickstream” (a raw record of timestamps of user mouse clicks during the user session), to track how long a user stays on the website, what products are areas they visit etc. The Clickstream data is stored directly in SAP and can be analyzed with the delivered reports or transferred for further reporting using standard tools such as SAP Business Warehouse.
+One approach that is often used is capturing a “clickstream” (a raw record of timestamps of user mouse clicks during the user session), to track how long a user stays on the website, what products and areas they visit etc. Clickstream data can be analyzed or transferred for further reporting using standard tools such as SAP Business Warehouse.

 Each company has a set of specific requirements and processes for selling their products.
-When researching alternative eCommerce solutions for SAP, usually the prime focus is put on how various products stack against these requirements.
-Vendors have a good set of “battle cards” to highlight how the catalog or shopping experience of their product is better than the competition and in most cases functionality fit (…or misfit) is easy to see.
-What is not very obvious during negotiation is the overall picture of how everything will work together and how long would it take for the eCommerce store to start bringing revenue.
-Over the years, our observation has been that there are several ‘hidden’ costs that could have a substantial impact on the success of any eCommerce project:
+When researching SAP eCommerce solutions, usually the attention is focused on how various products stack against these specific requirements.
+All vendors have a good set of “battle cards” to highlight how the catalog or shopping experience or whatever other feature of their product is better than the competition.
+As far as functionality any fit (…or misfit) is easy to spot ands asses.
+What is not very obvious during the evaluation phase is the overall picture of how everything will work together and how long would it take for the eCommerce store to start bringing revenue.
+Over the years, we used the following 4 questions to uncover some ‘hidden’ concerns that could have a substantial impact on the success of any eCommerce project:

 - How does an eCommerce site fit in the company’s overall web presence?
 Larger businesses usually rely on a separate CMS system as their main customer-facing web site, and the eCommerce platform is a “new” web property that is customized to fit into the overall corporate brand.
 For smaller enterprises, the eCommerce solution must serve a dual role: both as an eCommerce platform; and a customer facing web site.
 In this case, the chosen solution needs to support at least some Content Management functionality and customization to enable the marketing department to adjust the public messaging without requiring the involvement of IT.